treygoff24/tg-custom-skills/README.md

 # tg-custom-skills

-A collection of standalone AI agent skills.
+I don't trust random skills off the internet, and neither should you, so I have been slowly rolling my own custom skills.
+This is a collection of them.
 Each skill is a self-contained directory with instructions, scripts, and references that work with any agent harness — or no harness at all.

 ## Available Skills